gienasd/To-Do-List/README.md

 I.Code improvements:

-1.Learn and add BEM methodology
+1.Learn and add BEM methodology - done

-2.Learn SASS and rewrite css in SCSS
+2.Learn SASS and rewrite css in SCSS - done

 3.Rewrite JS Code into some modules to improve future development

 II.Later on add new features: